The Problem What We Do Authority Map About Request a Conversation

 Coaches

-High salary, high autonomy — navigating transfer portal and NIL daily
+High salary, high autonomy — navigating student-athlete governance and NIL daily

 General Counsel